 With technical fundamentals in place, we switched our focus to an On-page SEO approach specifically designed for e-commerce success.

-One of the challenges in Ecommerce SEO is turn categories into “hubs” for authority, so you can compete for more general keywords with higher search while also creating a silo structure that allows internal linking to flow down to product pages which then you rank for long-tail keywords.
-Sounds simple isn’t it?
+One of the challenges in E-commerce SEO is turning categories into “hubs” for authority, so you can compete for more general keywords with higher search volume while also creating a silo structure that allows internal linking to flow down to product pages which then you rank for long-tail keywords.

-The image below is a great example of optimal structure for e-commerce shops.
+The image is an example of optimal structure for e-commerce shops.

 What did we do exactly?